 The Board recognizes that parents/guardians and other citizens may wish to visit the District's schools and classrooms.
 However, because schools are a place of work and learning, certain limits must be set for such visits.
-Under current COVID-19 guidelines, most programs are restricting any non-essential visitors on campus.
-Anyone entering the building must go through a screening process, including a health and temperature check, before doing so.
 The principal is responsible for all persons in the building and on the grounds.
 For these reasons, the following rules apply to visitors on school property:

-- Anyone who is not a staff member or student of the school will be considered a visitor; - 2.
-All visitors to the school must report to the designated visitor registration center upon arrival at the school, where they will be required to sign the visitor's register and will be issued a visitor's identification badge, which must be worn at all times while on school property;
+- 1. Anyone who is not a staff member or student of the school will be considered a visitor: - 2.
+All visitors to the school must report to the designated visitor registration center upon arrival at the school, where they will be required to sign the visitor's register and will be issued a visitor's identification badge, which must be worn at all times while on school property; - 3.
+Visitors attending school functions that are open to the public, such as parent-teacher organization meetings or public gatherings, are not required to register;

-- Visitors attending school functions that are open to the public, such as parentteacher organization meetings or public gatherings, are not required to register; - 4.
-Parents or citizens who wish to observe a classroom while school is in session are required to arrange such visits in advance with a building/program administrator, so that class disruption is kept to a minimum, and so that the visit can be arranged, at minimum, in accordance with any contract applicable to the employment of teachers; - Teachers are not expected to take class time to discuss individual matters with visitors; - Any unauthorized person on school property will be reported to the District's security officials, who will ask such person to leave and, if such person refuses to leave, the police may be called if the situation warrants; and - 7.
+- 4. Parents or citizens who wish to observe a classroom while school is in session are required to arrange such visits in advance with a building/program administrator, so that class disruption is kept to a minimum, and so that the visit can be arranged, at minimum, in accordance with any contract applicable to the employment of teachers; - Teachers are not expected to take class time to discuss individual matters with visitors; - Any unauthorized person on school property will be reported to the District's security officials, who will ask such person to leave and, if such person refuses to leave, the police may be called if the situation warrants; and - 7.
 All visitors are expected to abide by the rules for public conduct on school property contained in this Code.